Neck Block Shift

 NOTE: Earlier, I mentioned a trade-off of this design.
 I realize that this approach has immobilized a large section of the soundboard, specifically an area of the upper bout that has never been known to produce the majority of the sound we associate with the acoustic guitar.
 Any alteration anywhere on any soundboard will affect its sound.
 The question should be, "If anyone even notices a difference in sound, will they like the sound of my guitar after I have immobilized the neck block?"
 I have had no issues with this.

-In my own guitars, a pair of rods run from each side of the neck block to a block attached just below the waist.
+This is how I brace my own center soundhole soundboard guitars (see below).
+One pair of rods runs from each side of the neck block to a block attached just below the waist.
 Two additional rods, one on each side, run from the waist to the tailblock.
 Six rods in total are used to stabilize the neck block.
 All the blocks are laminated Spanish Cedar and/or Mahogany.
-My linings are all 4-ply laminated Spanish Cedar.

 Rod-braced with Laminated Blocks